NOKTAGIO/Mac-n-Clean/README.md

     ```bash
     python3 cleaner.py

 The script runs in simulation mode by default.
-Type oui to confirm real deletion, or no to cancel.
+Type oui to confirm real deletion, or non to cancel.

 ⚠️ Warning Always review the simulation report before confirming deletion.
 Backup important data first!

 📝 License MIT License - Use at your own risk!